joebinns/math-for-game-devs/README.md

-# math-for-game-devs
+# Math for Game Devs
-A repository for documenting and sharing my progress on Futuregames' course "Math for Game Devs"
+A repository for documenting and sharing my progress on Futuregames' course "Math for Game Devs".